-South Korea is geographically central to East Asia and has played an important role in the region’s continuing technological and economic rise.
+Located at the heart of East Asia, South Korea has played an important role in the region’s continuing technological and economic rise.
 As a PhD student in South Korea you’ll have the opportunity to live and study in hi-tech megacities like Seoul, while also visiting beautiful world heritage sites like the volcanic island of Jeju.

 Martial arts such as taekwondo originated in ancient Korea and continue to be popular today.
 Western sports are also well established, with the South Korean football team enjoying international and Olympic success.

 Artists drawing upon and adapting western popular music have become especially popular in South Korea and the resulting sub-genre of ‘K-Pop’ has enjoyed substantial international success.

 South Korean food is particularly varied, with some dishes that you may recognise from other Asian cuisines and many that you won’t.
 Classic South Korean cooking emphasises a philosophical harmony between varied and balanced ingredients, with rice (or ‘bap’) playing a central role.
 Dishes are traditionally served and sampled simultaneously rather than in courses.

-Private accommodation designed for students will be available in and around most university regions.
-The cost for this is substantially higher than most university accommodation, however.
-In expensive regions rent can be as much as ₩20,000,000 ($18,000) per term and substantial personal deposits may also be required by some landlords.
-One alternative form of private accommodation is the Hasuk Jip, a form of boarding house.
-These can cost as little as ₩800,000 ($750) a month, but prices and facilities are very variable.
+Private accommodation designed for students will be available in most university regions.
+The cost for this is substantially higher than most university accommodation, however, with substantial personal deposits required by some landlords.

 The majority of South Korea is relatively inexpensive to live in, though prices in Seoul can be substantially higher than in other regions.

-Access to South Korea’s world-leading high-speed internet services will usually cost around ₩420,000 ($30) per month.
+Access to South Korea’s world-leading high-speed internet services will usually cost around ₩26,000 ($22) per month.

 Personal banking in South Korea is available to students and is usually free.
 In order to open an account you will need to present your passport, together with your residency documents.

-South Korea has several international and domestic airports.
-The largest is Incheon International Airport, not far from Seoul.
-Travel within the country benefits from a world-leading high-speed rail service, as well as a range of bus, subway and ferry routes.
+Thanks to its relatively small size and excellent transport links, South Korea is convenient to get around.
 Public transport in South Korea is very affordable so, wherever you choose to study, you’ll be able to take full advantage of all the country has to offer.